HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 </figure>

 ##### Practical Technique
-I also added a simple preprocess stage before segmentation stage to get rid of nodules in outer body.
+I also added a simple preprocess stage before segmentation network to get rid of nodules in outer body.
 This stage was composed of a simple method that just checks the largest contour and eroded it.
 It mapped candidate nodule region onto 2D slide and examined whether it belongs to inside of the body, and regions outside of the body were removed as false-positives.
 This method had some advantages over other methods that perform complicated lung-segmentation as follows